gawsoftpl/grpc-js-reflection-api-client/Readme.md

 ```

-### Download proto from reflection and execute method
+### Download proto from reflection and execute executor
 ```js
 import { GrpcReflection } from 'grpc-js-reflection-client';
 import * as grpc from '@grpc/grpc-js';